Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Discussion

 \subsection{Limitations and Future Work}

-In this study, we conducted semi-structured interviews with 22 social media users who recently engaged in flagging.
-Though our data helped us examine a broad range of user experiences and tensions with flagging, our study design limited us from learning about the relative popularity of various design choices in flagging interfaces among the general population.
-Future survey research can inform us about user perceptions of different ways of prioritizing flags, establishing controls, requesting cognitive labor, and maintaining user privacy.
+In this study, we conducted semi-structured interviews with 25 social media users who recently engaged in flagging.
+Though our data helped us examine nuanced user experiences and tensions with flagging in-depth, the qualitative nature of our study design and the size of our sample limited us from generalizing our results and learning about the relative popularity of various design choices in flagging interfaces.
+We also acknowledge potential desirability bias in our interviews, as participants may have avoided discussing the misuse of flags to present themselves more favorably ~\cite{bergen2020everything}.
+Moreover, our findings may be limited because online behaviors and perceptions may change over time.
+Future research could investigate factors not addressed in our study, such as the influence of education and digital literacy on mental models of flagging.
+Quantitative and longitudinal methods may further explore user perceptions of flag prioritization, control mechanisms, cognitive labor, and privacy protections, offering broader insights into effective flagging system design.

-We focused on general end-users' perspectives in this work.
+We focused on the perspectives of end-users who have engaged in flagging in this work in our effort to provide empirical data that contributes to Crawford and Gillespie's existing conceptualization of flagging ~\cite{crawford2016}.
 It would be valuable to examine the dynamics and challenges of flag processing from the perspective of platform administrators and moderators.
-For example, it might be insightful to learn how false flagging is identified and sanctioned, and design solutions that discourage users from submitting flags in bad faith.
+For example, it might be insightful to learn how false flagging is identified and sanctioned and design solutions that discourage users from submitting flags in bad faith.

+We also concur with and acknowledge critical work highlighting the potential misuse of content moderation mechanisms and flagging in particular.
+Those with marginalized identities are most likely to fall victim to such abuses of flagging ~\cite{musgrave2022experiences}.
+The misuse may occur by platforms unjustly censoring or hiding flagged content~\cite{myers2018censored} or result from actions by individual users.
+It was for this purpose that we intentionally recruited participants with perspectives as members of marginalized communities.
+The design considerations we provide highlight important concerns when redesigning flags in this context.
+For instance, while it may be productive to experiment with non-anonymous flags, we must consider what harm public views of flagging information can result in.